Mustafa Kamil Pasha: Sudan

-Denshawi incident
+Denshawai incident

 Kamil's cause was strengthened by the Denshawai incident on 13 June 1906 in which four peasants were hastily tried and hanged for having assaulted British Army officers who were hunting pigeons in their village.
 The Denshawai incident galvanized the Egyptian nationalist movement, and Kamil used the case of an Egyptian farmer being killed by British troops after he attempted to help a British officer who died of sunstroke together with the hanging of four Egyptian farmers for supposedly instigating the alleged murder of the officer to rouse nationalist anger, becoming the spokesman of the Egyptian nationalist movement.
 In an article in Le Figaro on 11 July 1906, Kamil wrote: "A tragic affair took place in the Egyptian delta village of Dinshaway, which has managed to emotionally touch humanity in its entirety."
-Kamil's article in Le Figaro first brought international attention to the Dinshaway incident, and on 15 July 1906, Kamil visited London.
-Kamil translated his article into English and mailed it to every MP, where giving speeches all over Britain recounting the Dinshaway affair.
+Kamil's article in Le Figaro first brought international attention to the Denshawai incident, and on 15 July 1906, Kamil visited London.
+Kamil translated his article into English and mailed it to every member of Parliament, where giving speeches all over Britain recounting the Denshawai affair.